jimhigson/oboe.js-website/content/why.md

 Streamline resource aggregation
 -------------------------------

-It is an architecture for web clients to retrieve their data through an aggregating middle tier.
+It is a common pattern for web clients to retrieve data through a middle tier.
-The aggregator connects to several back-end services and combines their data into a single response.
+Nodes in the middle tier connect to multiple back-end services and create a single, aggregated response by combining their data.

 The visualisation below shows an example without streaming.
 <span class="server2">Origin 1</span> is slower